Benchmark Recruit Career Advice, advice-centre

-When winter comes do you feel like curling up and hibernating until spring springs?
-For a lot of people the answer would be ‘yes’, and according to research by Cyclescheme hibernation hits on 23rd October.
-So be armed and ready and get your plan together to avoid becoming a ‘hedgehog’, and make sure you don’t drift towards SAD syndrome.
+When winter coms do you feel like curling up and hibernating until spring springs?
+For a lot of people the answer would be 'yes' and according to research by Cyclescheme hibernation hits on 23rd of October.
+So be armed and ready to get your plan together to avoid becoming a 'hedgehog' and make sure you don't drift towards SAD syndrome.

 The affects of the nights drawing in and the lack of sunlight all contribute to people spending less time outside and retreating to the warmth of indoors.
 Staggeringly the Cyclescheme research revealed 28% of people skip lunch, and 7 out of 10 people then believe the lack of being outside affects their mood, and in turn productivity.

 From a personal and professional point of view protecting yourself to make sure you're on full form is vital.
 We give you five tips to keep you on track during the winter months.